 Running insoles vs orthotics?
 Insoles vs no insoles?
-PT vs running shoe store recommendations?
+Physical therapist vs running shoe store recommendations?

 Running insoles are a great TOOL, but should be the secondary piece to resolving any aches, pains or ongoing injuries.